//

 First-Time Students

 First-time student scholarships are awarded at the time of admission based on a holistic review of the student’s application, which include accomplishments in and outside the classroom and the high school transcript.
-Scholarships are renewed provided satisfactory academic progress is maintained.
+Effective with the 2024-2025 academic year, scholarships for new students will range from $12,000-$19,000.
+Scholarships are renewed each year, provided satisfactory academic progress is maintained.

 Richard P. Saunders President Scholarship – honors the first President of Mitchell College and his commitment to the New London community.
 His work with Mayor Waldo E. Clarke to establish Mitchell College originally as a private junior college was revolutionary as most junior colleges at the time were associated with secondary schools or “normal schools” (teacher colleges).
 This award recognizes a student’s accomplishments and commitments in the classroom and the community.